douglascraigschmidt/LiveLessons/Reactor/README.md

         change radically from time to time.

 . ex3 - This program applies Project Reactor features to implement
-        hybrid push/pull backpressure between a publisher and a subscriber running in different threads/schedulers.
-This
-        program also measures the performance of checking random numbers for primality with and without a memoizer based on Java ConcurrentHashMap.
+        various types of backpressure strategies (e.g., ignore, buffer, error, latest, drop, and push/pull) between a publisher and a subscriber that (conditionally) run in different threads/schedulers.
+This program also measures the performance of checking random numbers for primality with and without various types of memoizers (e.g., untimed and timed) based on Java ConcurrentHashMap.
 In addition, it demonstrates the use of slicing with the Flux takeWhile() and skipWhile() operations.